anuragGUPTA2235/DBMS/README.md

 The logical schema defines the logical structure of the entire database, including tables, relationships, constraints, and permissions.
 It provides a conceptual view of the database and serves as a blueprint for creating the database.
 The logical schema is independent of the specific physical implementation details.
 ### External View schema
 An external schema defines the views or subsets of the database that are accessible to specific users or applications.
 It hides certain details of the database schema and provides a tailored view of the data for different user groups or applications.
-External schemas help in achieving data independence and security.
+External schemas help in achieving data independence and security.<br/>
+Here also the schema are independent on each other, one change at one level dont affect other levels.